mangomagic/ansible-setup/README.md

 ### Run Ansible Setup

-Run the bash script with root privileges and it will execute ansible playbooks locally to setup the required services.
+On the target server, clone the repo and run the bash script with root privileges and it will execute ansible playbooks locally to setup the required services.

 Setup using the setup bash script: